Making It Shine: How To Decorate Your House

 Front Door Focus

 When you first arrive home, you pass through the front door.
 This is also the space that most people will see.
-Take some time to choose a front door that feels right to you; paint it a color you love, and enjoy the refreshing sensation of walking through a doorway you adore on the regular.
-Symbolically the door represents your passage from your outdoor life where you need to act a certain way and your home life, where you can relax and be a more authentic version of yourself.
-You can amplify this feeling by having a landing strip area right inside the door where coats, shoes, keys, phones, and other items are stored.
-It can include a closed container for holding mail, so you don’t have to worry about outdoor mess scattering itself throughout the home.
-This can make keeping things clean way easier.
+Choose a front door that suits your style, paint it in a color you love, and enjoy the refreshing feeling of entering a door you adore regularly.
+Symbolically, the door represents your transition from the outdoor world to your home sanctuary.
+Enhance this by creating a landing strip inside the door for storing coats, shoes, keys, phones, and other items.
+Include a closed container for mail to avoid outdoor mess spreading inside, making cleaning easier.

 Build Rooms Around Statement Pieces